mononoken/connect-four/README.md

 I just recently read '99 Bottles of OOP' by Sandi Metz, so I am also hoping to apply the principles from that book in this project as well.
 These include working horizontally, reaching Shameless green, refactoring under green, SOLID principles, and many more concepts.

+I decided to make a log of my thoughts below as well.
+They ascend to the most recent date.

 TO DO:
 - Player set own name
 - Player set own disc
 - Better BoardVisualizer
 - Visualize where the winning combo is located
 - Replay function

+2022-09-27
+Been busy in the rainforest.
+I decided to stop trying to refactor my game.
+I see plenty of things I could work on, but I think my time is better off moving forward.

+One of the big mistakes I think I made was going too ham on tests.
+After finishing the game and having it in working condition, I went back to add tests to some of my private methods and moved them above the private keyword.

+I think I may be misunderstanding how private and public methods are meant to work.
+As I understand it now, this was actually a bad move because now my tests further tie the program down to its current iteration.
+The public methods are the ones visible to the rest of my classes and to the functioning of the program as a whole.
+Some of these private methods should have stayed private because they are the inner workings.
+They were the how and not the what.

+If I care about this project in the future, I can come back and try to fix these mistakes.
+I learned a lot in this project.

 2022-09-19
 Decided not to add replay function and to focus on adding tests for methods that I missed and cleaning things up.